Food & Beverage

 In-duct Evaporative Cooling /

 There are three main strategies for in-duct cooling systems: exhaust air, direct, and indirect evaporative cooling.
 Take a closer look at each:

 2.2 lbs (1kg) of adiabatic humidification provides 680W of evaporative cooling

-The amount of adiabatic cooling that can be achieved depends upon the humidity level of the incoming air stream.
-Air with a lower humidity will absorb more moisture, resulting in a greater evaporative cooling effect.
+The amount of adiabatic cooling that can be achieved depends upon the relative humidity level of the incoming air stream.
+Low-humidity air will absorb more moisture, resulting in a greater evaporative cooling effect.

 Direct evaporative cooling in an air handling unit, raises the humidity and reduces the temperature

-This strategy uses the outside air to cool an internal environment without any mixing of the internal and external air streams.
-Fresh outside air is run through the AHU's heat recovery (HR) unit and then exhausted, while the return air from the room is run through the HR unit before being re-introduced to the room.
-When the external air stream's temperature is cooler than the internal air stream, its cool thermal energy is transferred and cools the room.
+The indirect evaporative cooling strategy uses the outside air to cool an internal environment without any mixing of the internal and external air streams.
+Fresh outside air is run through the AHU’s heat recovery (HR) unit and then exhausted, while the return air from the room is run through the HR unit before being reintroduced to the room.
+When the external air stream’s temperature is cooler than the internal air stream, its cool thermal energy is transferred and cools the room.

-By humidifying the external air stream prior to the HR unit, its temperature is reduced, enhancing the cooling capacity of the system.
-This allows an in-direct cooling strategy to be used even when the outside temperature is warmer than the desired supply condition to the room.
+By humidifying the external air stream prior to entering the HR unit, its temperature is reduced, enhancing the cooling capacity of the system.
+This allows for an indirect evaporative cooling strategy to be used even when the outside temperature is warmer than the desired supply condition to the room.
 A higher velocity on the external air stream than the internal further increases the cooling capacity of the system.

 In-direct evaporative cooling reduces the temperature without internal and external air streams mixing or moisture being added to the internal air stream